Ovid2020/BattleShip/README.md

 The board here is player one's public board.
 When player one makes an attack at a point on this board, the game checks if the enemy has a ship located at that point in his or her private board.
 If there is a hit, then player one will see XX at the point on this public board, or will see -- if it is a miss.
-If a player attacks a point that he or she has already attacked, or if the attack is invalid in formatting or goes out of bounds, an error message will show, and this player can try again till a valid attack is made.
+If a player attacks a point that he or she has already attacked, or if the attack is invalidly formatted or goes out of bounds, an error message will show.
+This player can try again till a valid attack is made.

-For exampe, let's say player one enters 1,1, but player two does not have any ship there.
+For example, let's say player one enters 1,1, but player two does not have a ship placed there.
+This is a miss.
 Player one's public board will now be:

 >         1  2  3  4  5  6  7  8  9  10
 >      1  -- oo oo oo oo oo oo oo oo oo